• infobot@lakesoffire.org

 • Please see our Code of Conduct policy for details on expected participant behavior.

-• Only Mutant Vehicles, bicycles, emergency and administrative vehicles are allowed to cruise around.
-Drive very slowly ( 5 mph) or DMV boss Cabbie will sternly condemn you.
+• Only registered Moving Vehicles, bicycles, emergency and administrative vehicles are allowed to cruise around.
+Drive very slowly ( 5 mph) or DMV will sternly condemn you.
 Joyriding, or any other misuse of any vehicle is grounds for eviction from the event

 • In the spirit of Decommodification, there will be no other sales or concessions of any kind at Lakes of Fire.